wunderwuzzi23/blog/content/posts/2020/red-teaming-and-monte-carlo-simulations.md

 This means by themselves these traditional techniquess and rating systems provide limited value when modeling the security posture to enable the best possible resource allocation.

-**Let's explore how a Monte Carlo simulation can aide in presenting red teaming findings by augmenting an attack graph with additional data points, including financial implications.**
+**Let's explore how a Monte Carlo simulation can aid in presenting red teaming findings by augmenting an attack graph with additional data points, including financial implications.**

 ## Measuring the financial impact of a vulnerability